slatedocs/slate/source/includes/accesstype/_for-platform-customers.md

 ```
 It is a credentialed CORS POST endpoint to be used for the Publisher to update metering information.
 Call this endpoint when the Reader has started viewing the document.

-This API is safe to call from the front end JS, where it will read thin-min cookie for determining meter identity.
+This API is safe to call from the front end JS, where it will read thin-mint cookie for determining meter identity.

 Important: The pingback JSON object is sent with Content-type: text/plain.
 This is intentional as it removes the need for a CORS preflight check.